shejanNizam/typescript-simple-problems/README.md

 ## Question - 05: Explain the role of type guards in TypeScript and provide an example of a custom type guard.

-### Ans:

-## Question - 06: Can you give an example of how to use "readonly" properties in TypeScript?

 ### Ans: Type guards are a valuable feature in TypeScript that allows developers to write more type-safe code by narrowing down the type of a variable or expression within a conditional block at runtime.
 By using type guards, TypeScript can detect and prevent runtime errors that may occur due to incorrect types.

+## Question - 06: Can you give an example of how to use "readonly" properties in TypeScript?

+### Ans:

+type MyReadonly<T> = {
+readonly [K in keyof T]: T[K];
+};
+interface TodoRead {
+title: string;
+description: string;
+}

+const todoRead: MyReadonly<TodoRead> = {
+title: 'Hey',
+description: 'foobar',
+};

 ## Question - 07: Explain what a union type is in TypeScript and provide an example of its usage